kodedjackson/Games/README.md

 I have designed and code 3 games in this repository.

-1. Computer Guess Game:
-The computer will generate a random number between 1 to 9 and you have to guess it before the time reaches 0!

 2. ADDIIONAL GAME:
 The computer will generate two numbers for you to add together, you have 10 seconds to hit a new highscore

+1. Subtraction:
+The computer will generate a random number between 1 to 9 and you have to guess it before the time reaches 0!

 3. Multiplication Game:
 The computer will generate two numbers for you to multiply, you have 10 seconds to hit a new highscore